Things To Do & Places To See In Tahaa

 The island of Tahaa conceals natural treasures hidden and well-guarded by the inhabitants of the island.
 Inquire about a hiking guide that can take you to the summit of Mount Moiri.
 It’s not a very high mountain, but it does afford beautiful views of Tahaa and its lagoon.
 Along the way, you’ll hike through a rainforest where locals have planted breadfruit and vanilla.
 Another hiking option in Tahaa is The Crossing, a trail (sort of) connecting the villages of Patio and Haamene.

 Other Activities In Tahaa

-Apart from the island and lagoon tours which we covered above, you’ll also find a few local operators offering jet ski tours in the lagoon (~20,000F per couple) and quad tours in the mountains of the main island (19,000F per couple).
-Poerani Tours is one such company (firstname.lastname@example.org | +689 87788025).
+Apart from the island and lagoon tours we covered above, you might also find local operators offering jet ski tours in the lagoon (~20,000F per couple) and quad tours in the mountains of the main island (19,000F per couple).
+Contact Poerani Tours for options(firstname.lastname@example.org | +689 87788025).

 I hope you’ve found this Tahaa Travel Guide useful.
 For more information about Tahaa and French Polynesia, check out these recommended guides.

 The Islands of Tahiti are among the last places to be colonized by mankind, 118 islands, each with its unique personality.